With Referendum 88, Washington voters this election will decide whether to keep affirmative action

 One argument emerging from the Let People Vote campaign is that the new law would hurt existing affirmative action for veterans.

-John Law, legislative director for the Washington State Veterans Bar Association, agrees with that assessment.
-Law said he believes I-1000 guts the existing preference in state statute for those who have served in the military.
+John Tymczyszyn, legislative director for the Washington State Veterans Bar Association, agrees with that assessment.
+Tymczyszyn said he believes I-1000 guts the existing preference in state statute for those who have served in the military.

 That has led the association to come out against I-1000.

-“We’ve been pretty slow to get involved with this, because of the perception it’s a racial issue,” said Law.
+“We’ve been pretty slow to get involved with this, because of the perception it’s a racial issue,” said Tymczyszyn.
 But, “I think the proponents of this measure have said some misleading stuff.”

 But an assessment by a University of Washington School of Law professor who is an expert on constitutional law concluded that I-1000 will not stop the existing veterans preference.

-Note: A previous version of this story misstated the last name of the Washington State Veterans Bar Association’s legislative director.
-His name is John Tymczyszyn.